 Skills – what will you learn in this job, and how fast will you learn?
 You can break skills down into transferable skills, knowledge and personality traits.
 Some especially useful transferable skills include: personal productivity, analysis and problem-solving, the ability to learn quickly, decision-making, social skills, and management.
 We cover why and how to learn them in a later article.
 If you want to do good, you also need to learn all about the world’s most pressing problems and how to solve them.
 A job will be best for learning when you are pushed to improve and get lots of feedback from mentors.

 Credentials – will this job act as a good signal to future collaborators or employers?
 Note that we don’t just mean formal credentials like having a law degree, but also your achievements and reputation.
 If you’re a writer, it’s the quality of your blog.
 If you’re a coder, it’s your GitHub.

 Runway – how much money will you save in this job?
 Your runway is how long you could comfortably live with no income.
 It depends on both your savings and how much you could reduce your expenses by.
 We recommend aiming for at least six months of runway to maintain your financial security.
 12-18 months of runway is even more useful because it gives you the flexibility to make a major career change.
 It’s usually worth paying down high-interest debt before donating more than 1% per year or taking a big pay cut for greater impact.

 Mistake 2: Not building flexible career capital that will be useful in the future.

-Another cautionary tale is Topher, who was studying a philosophy PhD, but realised he probably wouldn’t be able to get any academic positions that he was excited to pursue, and so left early and had to retrain.
+Another cautionary tale is Topher, who was studying a philosophy PhD, but realised that he probably wouldn’t get any academic positions that he was excited to pursue, and so left early and had to retrain.
 We’ve found lots of people start a PhD and then realise that they hate academia, and that their PhD won’t help them much elsewhere.
 They end up feeling like they’ve near-wasted four years.